emdgroup-liquid/liquid/src/docs/pages/guides/react-bindings.md

 # React bindings

-Setting event listeners via `on<EventName>`-prop on Liquid Oxygen Web Components does not work properly in React.
+Setting event handlers via `on<EventName>`-prop on Liquid Oxygen Web Components does not work properly in React.
 For this reason, we provide special React bindings for Liquid Oxygen.
-They allow you to set event listeners via props just like you are used to do in React without having to use `reference`.
+They allow you to set event handlers via props just like you are used to do in React without having to use `reference`.

 Instead of using the Web Component directly, simply import the React binding and use it as you would use any other React component.